COABE Staff

 Julie Knack

-Julie Knack is a new addition to the COABE team, joining last fall of 2022.
-Previously an ENL teacher in an urban school district, Julie has spent the last several years in higher education teaching methods courses and preparing future ENL teachers in a residency model format.
+Julie Knack is a new addition to the COABE team, joining in the fall of 2022.
+Previously an ENL teacher for five years in an urban school district, Julie has spent the last several years in higher education teaching methods courses and preparing future ENL teachers in a residency model format.
 She holds a master’s degree in curriculum and instruction with a concentration in differentiation, and dual majored for her undergraduate degree in TESOL and linguistics.
 Today she serves as the Communications Coordinator for COABE, integrating our eblast, website, and social media content.
 In addition, she oversees the creation of our adult success stories and press releases to the public.

 COABE Journal Editor